DynamiteAI/dynamite-nsm/README.md

 While there are quite a few components that are a part of Dynamite-NSM.
 Standing up a standalone agent/monitor deployment is very simple.

+Double check to ensure you are running on a [supported operating system](Supported_OSs.md).

 #### Monitor (Standalone all components installed)

 ##### Specs
 ```
 Linux Kernel: 2.6.32+
-16 GB of RAM at least 4 CPU
+14 GB of RAM at least 4 CPU
 ```
 ##### Setup